 You can add money to your IRA in 2 ways:

-When you fund a Robinhood IRA with Robinhood Gold, we’ll give you up to a 3% boost—also called a match—on all contributions.
-That means we’ll add 3% on top of every $1 you contribute, including transfers and rollovers*—and there’s no limit on the amount we’ll match.
+When you fund a Robinhood IRA with Robinhood Gold, we’ll give you up to a 3% boost—also called a match—on all annual contributions.
+That means we’ll add 3% on top of every $1 you contribute—up to the IRS contribution limits.

 Disclosures:

-**1 year starts from the date of your first contribution with a 3% match.
+**1 year starts from the date of your first contribution with a 3% boost.

 You must have earned (wage) income in order to contribute to an IRA.
 The funds that earned the match must be kept in the account for at least five years to avoid a potential Early IRA Match Removal Fee.
 For more information, visit the IRA Match FAQ.